matijakolaric-com/django-music-publisher/docs/manual_work.rst

 Field ``alternative title`` is where you enter the title, or it's suffix, based on the field ``suffix``.
 If the latter is checked, then the suffix will be appended to the work ``title``.
-The actual alternative title always shown in the read-only field ``complete alt title``.
+The actual alternative title is always shown in the read-only field ``complete alt title``.

 .. note::